-Printing on a Mac computer is usually easy and fuss-free.
+Printing on a Mac computer is usually easy and fuss-free unless you are trying to connect a large format printer.
 But sometimes it doesn’t work, and you would have to navigate connecting printers and troubleshooting printing failures of various kinds.

 One recurring issue is VPN printing issues via macOS.
 Imagine this: you have an iMac with a VPN connection set up to a remote Windows computer.
 While the VPN connection is fine and you’re able to connect to and use the Microsoft Remote Desktop app to control the remote machine, issues crop up once you try to print something through your local printer.
 It simply won’t work via Mac.